codyjroberts/ember-composable-helpers/README.md

 #### `pipe`
 Pipes the return values of actions in a sequence of actions.
 This is useful to compose a pipeline of actions, so each action can do only one thing.

-The `pipe` helper is Promise-aware, meaning that if any action in the pipeline returns a Promise, its return value will be piped into the next action.
-If the Promise rejects, the rest of the pipeline will be aborted.

-The `pipe` helper can also be used directly as a closure action (using `pipe-action`) when being passed into a Component, which provides an elegant syntax for composing actions:

 **_Syntax_**

 ```hbs